michaelxwebb/Enterprise-IAM-Lab/README.md

 - Applying RBAC and Administrative Units to enforce least privilege and delegated administration for users.
 - Automating user group assignments using Dynamic Groups.
 - Designing and implementing Conditional Access policies to restrict and grant access based off conditions.
-- Practical experience with Identity Governance concepts, including Access Reviews and Privileged Identity Management (PIM).
+- Practical experience with Identity Governance concepts, including Access Reviews and Entitlement Managment.
 - Strenghtened critical thinking and problem-solving skills through designing security controls and troubleshooting identity and access scenarios.

 ### Tools Used
 - Microsoft Entra ID P2 for implementing RBAC, Conditional Access, MFA, Identity Governance and Administrative Units.
-- Microsoft Authenticator and Temporary Access Pass for MFA enrollment and authentication recovery.
+- Microsoft Authenticator for MFA enrollment and authentication security.
 - Microsoft Azure Portal for tenant administration and identity configuration.
-- Access Reviews and Entitlement Management to simulate identity governance workflows
+- Access Reviews and Entitlement Management to simulate identity governance workflows.

 ## Steps